metio/terraform-provider-k8s/docs/data-sources/external_secrets_io_cluster_secret_store_v1beta1_manifest.md

 Optional:

 - `force_delete_without_recovery` (Boolean) Specifies whether to delete the secret without any recovery window.
-Youcan't use both this parameter and RecoveryWindowInDays in the same call.If you don't use either, then by default Secrets Manager uses a 30 dayrecovery window.see: https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_DeleteSecret.html#SecretsManager-DeleteSecret-request-ForceDeleteWithoutRecovery
+You can't use both this parameter and RecoveryWindowInDays in the same call.
+If you don't use either, then by default Secrets Manager uses a 30 day recovery window. see: https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_DeleteSecret.html#SecretsManager-DeleteSecret-request-ForceDeleteWithoutRecovery
-- `recovery_window_in_days` (Number) The number of days from 7 to 30 that Secrets Manager waits beforepermanently deleting the secret.
-You can't use both this parameter andForceDeleteWithoutRecovery in the same call.
-If you don't use either,then by default Secrets Manager uses a 30 day recovery window.see: https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_DeleteSecret.html#SecretsManager-DeleteSecret-request-RecoveryWindowInDays
+- `recovery_window_in_days` (Number) The number of days from 7 to 30 that Secrets Manager waits before permanently deleting the secret.
+You can't use both this parameter and ForceDeleteWithoutRecovery in the same call.
+If you don't use either, then by default Secrets Manager uses a 30 day recovery window. see: https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_DeleteSecret.html#SecretsManager-DeleteSecret-request-RecoveryWindowInDays

 <a id="nestedatt--spec--provider--aws--session_tags"></a>